 Locally, many Pioneer Valley communities have followed MassDOT's lead by incorporating "Complete Streets" concepts into the planning and design of local road projects.
-The City of Springfield adopted a Complete Streets Bicycle and Pedestrian Plan while the City of Holyoke and Towns of South Hadley and Amherst adopted their own bicycle and pedestrian plans.
+The Cities of Holyoke, Northampton and Springfield have adopted a Complete Streets Bicycle and Pedestrian Plan.
+Similarly, the Towns of Amherst and South Hadley also have adopted bicycle and pedestrian plans.